-1319 Lipan, Built 1886 Paul and Delfie Martinez Paul Martinez helped organize and became the first president of the Lincoln Chapter of the GI Forum.
-GI Forum members met at the Martinez residence as well as the Auraria Community Center at 1178 Mariposa.
-1178 Mariposa, Built 1946 Auraria Community Center In addition to fostering the GI forum, the Auraria Community Center also served as a home for other mutalistas including the Westside Improvement Association (WSIA), which helped navigate the federal War on Poverty program, locally known as Denver Opportunity.
-1175 Lipan, Built 1928 Waldo & Betty Benevidez Waldo Benavidez was another key Chicano activist and the Director of Auraria Community Center.
-Betty was elected as Colorado's first Latina in the Legislature as a State Representative (1971-1974).
+1178 Mariposa, Built 1946 Auraria Community Center In addition to fostering the GI forum, the Auraria Community Center also served as a home for other mutalistas including the Westside Improvement Association (WSIA), which helped navigate the federal War on Poverty program, locally known as Denver Opportunity. hoto: Sarah McCarthy 1175 Lipan, Built 1928 Waldo Benavidez was another key Chicano activist and the Director of Auraria Community Center.
+Betty Benavidez was elected as Colorado's first Latina in the Legislature as a State Representative (1971-1974).
 It has been said that "nothing is ever done by just one person, except Betty," who was born and raised on the Westside.
 Betty's first husband was a descendent of one of the first two Spanish surnamed representatives (Barela) to serve in Colorado's First Territorial Legislature in 1861.
-1252 Kalamath, Built in 1900 Josie Acosta & Family A mother of the Chicano Movement, Josie Acosta and her family moved to this home in 1958, although Acosta had lived in the neighborhood nearly all her life.
-She became active with the New West Side Economic Development Corporation (NEWSED) and with Denver Inner City Parish.
+1106 W. 13th, Built 1886 A mother of the Chicano Movement, Josie Acosta grew up in this home.
+Acosta later raised her family on Kalamath Street and became active with the New West Side Economic Development Corporation (NEWSED) and with Denver Inner City Parish.
 Her efforts led to her greatest honor: the naming of the "Josie Acosta Senior Wing Addition" at the La Alma Recreation Center.
-1165 Lipan, Built 1873 Edwin H. Kellogg The oldest extant building in the district was constructed in or before 1873 in an Italianate design.
+1165 Lipan, Built 1873 The oldest extant building in the district was constructed in or before 1873.
 This was the home of Edwin H. Kellogg, brother-in-law of A.C.
 Hunt.
 Kellogg was known as a cartographer, civil engineer, and was elected the Arapahoe County Surveyor in 1876.
-1103 Lipan, Built 1887 Lewis Greenlee This home occupied by Lewis C. Greenlee from 1890 to 1892.
+1103 Lipan, Built 1887 This home occupied by Lewis C. Greenlee from 1890 to 1892.
 While residing here in 1891, Greenlee became Superintendent of the Westside School District #2.
 In 1904, he was named Superintendent of the newly consolidated Denver School District #1.
 The neighborhood school is named for him to this day.
-1272 Lipan Emily Griffith Local educator Emily Griffith lived for a decade near the Park.
+1247 Lipan, Built 1891 Local educator Emily Griffith lived for a decade near the Park.
 She arrived in Denver in 1894 and taught at Central School near her home at 1247 Lipan Street, a two-story Queen Anne residence.
 She then lived in this residence from around 1896 until sometime after 1900.
 Believing that education was the key to improved life and job prospects, Emily began to offer English and mathematics classes to her students' parents and working children in the neighborhood during lunch hour and in the evenings, eventually founding the Emily Griffith Opportunity School.
-1154 Kalamath, Built 1891 Josie Perez & Family
+1319 Lipan, Built 1886